Bedrock-OSS/bedrock-scripting-faq-bot/README.md

 # bedrock-scripting-faq-bot
-A bot for the Bedrock Scripting Community Discord server
+A bot for the Bedrock Addons Community Discord server

 # requirements